 Non-Qualified Annuities and Required Minimum Distributions

 There is no mandatory distribution rule that requires you to pull your money out once you reach a certain age.
-In contrast, qualified annuities, and retirement accounts like a traditional IRA, will require you to begin taking distributions at 72.
+In contrast, qualified annuities, and retirement accounts like a traditional IRA, will require you to begin taking distributions once you reach certain ages in your 70s.
 These withdrawals are known as required minimum distributions (RMD).

 Should you begin taking income from your annuity before the age of 59.5, there is a 10% IRS early withdrawal penalty on top of any federal income taxes due.

 It’s also possible that the insurance company that issued your annuity may have some conditions or limits for distributions, such as it may require you to start income at a certain age if you haven’t.
 But many don’t – ask your financial professional if these circumstances apply to any annuity products that you are discussing.

 With a non-qualified annuity, you can leave your money alone until you need it.
 This can be helpful feature in the case of an emergency.